-- (a) The following are potential problem areas when working Local Control: - (i) Aircraft back taxiing on Taxiways B and N may experience a "nose-to-nose" conflict with aircraft exiting the runways via the high-speed taxiways. - (ii) Aircraft executing north runway complex go-around may require a point- out to the A80 Satellite sector (due to the FTY airspace cutout), particularly during hot summer months when aircraft climb rates are reduced. - (iii) Aircraft executing center runway complex go-arounds will require immediate coordination with adjacent positions based upon operational and weather conditions. - (iv) When any Tower personnel receive a point out, the position that receives the point out must ensure the information is communicated to all affected positions.
+- (a) Aircraft back taxiing on Taxiways B and N may experience a "nose-to-nose" conflict with aircraft exiting the runways via the high-speed taxiways. - (b) Aircraft executing north runway complex go-around may require a point- out to the A80 Satellite sector (due to the FTY airspace cutout), particularly during hot summer months when aircraft climb rates are reduced. - (c) Aircraft executing center runway complex go-arounds will require immediate coordination with adjacent positions based upon operational and weather conditions. - (d) When any Tower personnel receive a point out, the position that receives the point out must ensure the information is communicated to all affected positions.